richMetellus/Wiki_Programming/BuildSystemsAndAutomation/CMake/CMK-0000_CMakeIntro.rst

   allows developers to specify build configurations for a wide variety of platforms and build environments.

+    .. drawio-image:: ./_images/src/cmake.drawio

-* CMake is not a build system itself; it generates another system's build files.
+* CMake is **NOT** a build system itself; it generates another system's build files.

     * Originally designed as a generator for various dialect of ``Makefile`` CMake runs on most platforms, and can generate project files